jaggernaut007/flight-agent/README.md

 3. Open your browser and navigate to `http://localhost:5173`

-## Docker Setup & Deployment
+## Docker Development Setup

-This project includes Docker configuration for easy deployment and development.
+This project includes Docker configuration for local development.
 You can run the entire application stack using Docker Compose.

 ### Prerequisites